Social Democrats (Socialdemokraterna)

 Ebba Busch Thor.
 Photo: Erik Simander/TT

 Background: A graduate in Peace and Conflict Studies at Uppsala University, Ebba Busch Thor grew up in the nearby town of Gunsta and has been active in the Christian Democrats since 2006.
 She was working as councillor in student city Uppsala when she was chosen to take over as party head from Göran Hägglund in April 2015.
-The youngest leader of a Swedish political party, Busch Thor is married to Niklas Busch Thor, a football player for IK Sirius FK.
+The youngest leader of a Swedish political party, Busch Thor is married to Niklas Busch Thor, a former football player for Uppsala team IK Sirius FK.

 Number of seats: 16